xuankimtran/docs-1/pages/katalon-studio/docs/test-suite-collection.md

 description:
 ---

-A Test Suite Collection (TSC) contains a list of test suites to allow users more options for planning their test execution.
+A Test Suite Collection (TSC) contains a list of test suites to allow users more options to plan their test execution.

 To open a new Test Suite Collection, go to **File > New > Test Suite Collection**.
 The new **Test Suite Collection** page opens with two sections: